rixithechao/userbar-editor/README.md

 ![demo gif (slightly outdated)](https://cdn.discordapp.com/attachments/583710218316415009/757856258329149540/userbarTool.gif)

 **How to Use:**
-1. modify the Obj_Userbar prefab and the instances of it in SampleScene as needed.
+1. Modify the Obj_Userbar prefab and the instances of it in SampleScene as needed.
 Make sure to specify a unique File Suffix for every userbar you want to export.
 2. Play the project and resize the editor/Game view window so that all userbars you want to export are fully shown.
 Any that are even partially offscreen will not export correctly.
 3. Press the Enter/Return key to export the userbars.
 The results will be output to the Unity console.